 The government states that after you have made a complaint about your GP:

-• You should have your complaint acknowledges and looked in to properly
+- You should have your complaint acknowledged and properly looked into

-• You should be kept informed of the progress that has been made regarding your complaint and told the outcome
+- You should be kept informed of the progress that has been made regarding your complaint and updated of the outcome

-What to do if you are not satisfied with the outcome of your complaint
+What to do if you are not satisfied with the outcome of your GP complaint

 The NHS pledges to: